Rory Stewart: Writing on politics and international affairs

-Stewart has also written longer essays on 1920s Iraq, South Sudan and ISIS (for the New York Review of Books), on West Papua, counterinsurgency theory and early modern Aleppo (for the London Review of Books), on the politics of the centre ground (for the New Statesman), and on Iran and Afghanistan (for Prospect magazine).
-He appeared frequently on television and radio, including BBC Radio 4's Desert Island Discs.
+Stewart has written articles for the New York Review of Books and the London Review of Books.
+He has appeared on BBC Radio 4's Desert Island Discs.

+In September 2023 his book Politics on the Edge was published by Jonathan Cape (retitled in the US as How Not to Be a Politician).
+A personal account of Stewart's years in politics, starting with his attempts to be selected as a Member of Parliament, it describes his experiences as an MP, as a junior and then a senior minister, and his Conservative leadership bid.
+It was an instant number one Sunday Times bestseller in the UK.

-He was a columnist for The New York Times, and also for his local constituency newspaper, the Cumberland and Westmorland Herald, contributing a monthly column.
+He was a columnist for The New York Times.

-Documentaries
+Television

 In January 2010, Stewart presented the BBC Two documentary miniseries The Legacy of Lawrence of Arabia.

-In 2012, he wrote and presented the BBC's Afghanistan: The Great Game – A Personal View by Rory Stewart, a documentary in two parts telling the story of foreign intervention by Britain, Russia and the United States in Afghanistan from the 19th century to the present day, which aired on BBC Two and which won a Scottish BAFTA.
+In 2012, he wrote and presented the BBC's Afghanistan: The Great Game – A Personal View by Rory Stewart, a documentary in two parts telling the story of foreign intervention by Britain, Russia and the United States in Afghanistan from the 19th century to the present day, which aired on BBC Two and won a Scottish BAFTA.

 In 2014, Stewart wrote and presented a two-part documentary on BBC Two about the cross-border history of what he called "Britain's lost middleland", covering the kingdoms of Northumbria and Strathclyde and the Debatable Lands of the Scottish Marches on the Anglo-Scottish border.
 Its full title was Border Country: The Story of Britain's Lost Middleland and it investigated the rift created by Hadrian's Wall and the issues of identity and culture in a region divided by the fabricated border.

+Podcasts

+Stewart hosted the BBC Radio 4 Podcast The Long History Of Argument, where he discussed the history of debates.

+In March 2022, Stewart launched a podcast, The Rest Is Politics, with the former Labour Party communications director Alastair Campbell.
+The pair discuss current political news stories.

 Academic, nonprofit, and advisory work

 Non-profit work

-In late 2005, Stewart set up the Turquoise Mountain Foundation, in Afghanistan, a human development NGO established by King Charles III, and Hamid Karzai.
-For this role he relocated to Kabul for the next three years, working to restore historic buildings in the old city of Kabul, managing its finances, installing water supply, electricity, and establishing a clinic, a school and an institute for traditional crafts.
+In late 2005, Stewart set up the Turquoise Mountain Foundation in Afghanistan, a human development NGO established by King Charles III and Hamid Karzai.
+For this role he relocated to Kabul for the next three years, working to restore historic buildings in its old city, managing its finances, installing water supply, electricity, and establishing a clinic, a school and an institute for traditional crafts.
 Stewart stepped down as executive chairman of the Turquoise Mountain Foundation in May 2010.
 Stewart also served for a time on the board of governors of the International Development Research Centre of Canada.

-In 2021 Stewart and his family moved to Jordan for two years to work for the Turquoise Mountain Foundation setting up a project to restore a Roman site near the Golan Heights to create employment in the area.
-Stewart would also be travelling to Yale University for lecture commitments.
+In 2021, Stewart and his family moved to Jordan for two years to work for the Turquoise Mountain Foundation, setting up a project to restore a Roman site near the Golan Heights to create employment in the area.
+During this time, Stewart was also travelling to Yale University for lecture commitments.

-He is a commissioner of the #Principles4Peace initiative.

-In August 2022, GiveDirectly announced that Stewart would be president of the organization.
+In August 2022, GiveDirectly announced that Stewart would be president of the organisation.